 Michelle Pfeiffer is a single mom of a boy.
 George Clooney is a single dad of a girl.
-They meet in the morning and, well, figure out a lot of stuff until the night comes.
+They meet in the morning and figure out a lot of stuff until evening.
 We figure out a lot of stuff, too, when paying attention to Michelle’s outfit, in particular, from the beginning until the end of the movie.
-The rest of the crew is just as strong, as they are all, by the end, part of a style that completes the story.
+All of the characters are just as fun, they’re all part of the style that completes the story.

-And form that synergy we all, subconsciously, crave for in movies, in art.
+It’s the synergy we all, subconsciously, crave for in movies, in art.
+Life?

-So we see Michelle Pfeiffer, an architect, in the morning, in clothes that make up her 🥁 style 🥁 and we know style is timeless.
-A beautifully tailored brown suit, an elegantly buttoned-up white shirt, sheer black tights, a perfectly hued beige oversized trench coat, shoes that could very easily pass for Céline, a smooth, paisley-printed, sweet vest and hair that would make French women cut their hair and dye it blonde.
+So, we see Michelle Pfeiffer, an architect, in the morning, in clothes that feel like shining armour.
+A beautifully tailored brown suit, an elegantly buttoned-up white shirt, sheer black tights, a perfectly hued beige oversized trench coat, shoes that could very easily pass for Céline, a smooth, paisley-printed, sweet vest and hair that would make French women cut and dye blonde their hair in a minute.

-The way she looks, smiles, talks, walks is part of the attitude a style would not even be worth mentioning without.
+The way she looks, smiles, talks, walks creates the attitude style would not even be worth mentioning without.
 It’s Michelle Pfeiffer after all, bonjour!

-This is just right and when something is right, something feels right, but when something feels va-va-voom, that is when something is va-va-voom and isn’t the va-va-voom that we all yearn for in life?
-It’s the cherry on the synergy.
+It’s just right and when something is right, something feels right, but when something feels va-va-voom… Something is va-va-voom and isn’t the va-va-voom that we all yearn for in life?
+It’s the cherry on top of the synergy.
 It’s the salted caramel we’re surprised to find in the middle of an already delicious ice-cream.
-It’s the fun lining we discover in an already special jacket.
-It’s one secret smile we discover in a person we’d already liked a lot.
-It’s the perfect twist we hear in a song we’d, already, been dancing to like there’s no tomorrow.
+It’s the beautiful lining we discover in an already special jacket.
+It’s the secret smile we discover in a person we’d already liked a lot.
+It’s the perfect twist we hear in a song we’d already been dancing to like there’s no tomorrow.

 It’s the surprise element life always has us popping up champagne for.

-It all becomes a walking party the moment she wears the red, oversized coat that looks like future legacy.
+It all becomes a walking party the moment she puts the red, oversized coat that looks like future legacy on.

-And this is not only how one craves for cherries (or ice-cream for that matter), but also how a stylish outfit becomes unique and the souvenir of that one fine day that started the one fine life.
+And this is not only how one craves for cherries, or ice-cream, or something special, but also how a stylish thing becomes unique and the souvenir of one fine day that started the one fine life.